pershyn/storm-debian-packaging/README.md

 Debian packaging for [Apache Storm](http://storm.incubator.apache.org) distributed realtime computation system.

+The goal of this project is to provide a flexible tool to build a debian package, that follows debian standards, uses default configs, supplied with storm release.
+And also can be used as easy as storm zip unpacked elsewhere, and, at the same time, provides a flexibility to configure it for long-term high-load production use.

 I have [previously](https://github.com/pershyn/storm-deb-packaging) used [FPM](https://github.com/jordansissel/fpm/) to build storm 0.8 till 0.9.1.
 But it was hard to maintain and also messy, while there were only potential benefits